Tofu and broccoli with spicy oyster sauce

 - 1 broccoli head, cut into bite size chunks

 - 1 block silken tofu, cut into cubes

 - Sesame seeds

 - 1 tbsp oyster sauce

 - 1 tsp sesame oil

 - - Bring a pot of water with a little salt to boil.
-Add broccoli and cook for 4 minutes.
+Add broccoli and cook for 3 minutes or until broccoli is tender but still yields a crunch.
 Drain and rinse in cold water.
 Set aside.